radiocosmology/alpenhorn/doc/demo.rst

    nothing needs transferring and respond with "No files to sync".

-One last note on the ``node sync`` command: if you prefer thinking about the destination side of transfers, you can use ``group sync`` to peform the same task.
+One last note on the ``node sync`` command: if you prefer thinking about the destination side of transfers, you can use ``group sync`` to perform the same task.

 The command